-PRINCIPLE I. Recovery First.
-An IBC certified peer recovery specialist shall role-model wellness and recovery and develop a support team and resources to stay in recovery.
+PRINCIPLE I. Resiliency First.
+An IBC certified peer shall role-model wellness and resiliency and develop a support team and resources to stay resilient.

-- A. IBC certified peer recovery specialists seek appropriate professional assistance for their personal problems or conflicts that may impair work performance or professional judgment. - B. IBC certified peer recovery specialists shall not use any drug or alcoholic beverage to the extent or in such manner as to be dangerous or injurious to self or others, or to the extent that such use impairs the ability of such person to safely provide professional services. - C. Persons in mental health recovery share some similarities, however, management of their own lives and mastery of their own futures will require different pathways at times. - D. Peer Support Specialists will appropriately share with the people they serve, peers and colleagues, their recovery stories from mental illness, co-occurring disorders, and substance abuse and will likewise be able to identify and describe the supports that promote their recovery.
-Peer Support Specialists should not dictate their idea of recovery to those they serve, but should assist them in determining their own definition of recovery.
+- A. IBC certified peers seek appropriate professional assistance for their personal problems or conflicts that may impair work performance or professional judgment. - B. IBC certified peers shall not use any drug or alcoholic beverage to the extent or in such manner as to be dangerous or injurious to self or others, or to the extent that such use impairs the ability of such person to safely provide professional services. - C. Families raising children with mental health challenges share some similarities, however, management of their own lives and mastery of their own futures will require different pathways at times. - D. IBC certified peers will appropriately share their recovery/ resiliency stories learned from caring for their own children with mental health challenges.
+They are able to identify and describe the supports that assisted their family with resiliency, but IBC certified peers do not dictate what families must do but assist them in determining their own strategies for resilience.

 PRINCIPLE II.
 Responsibility to clients.
-IBC certified peer recovery specialists respect the rights of those persons seeking their assistance and make reasonable efforts to ensure that their services are used appropriately.
+IBC certified peers respect the rights of those persons seeking their assistance and make reasonable efforts to ensure that their services are used appropriately.

-- A. IBC certified peer recovery specialists do not discriminate against or refuse professional service to anyone on the basis of race/ethnicity, gender/gender identity, religion, national origin, age, belief system, marital status, sexual orientation or disability. - B. IBC certified peer recovery specialists do not use their professional relationships with clients to further their own interests. - C. IBC certified peer recovery specialists continue professional relationships only as long as it is reasonably clear that clients are benefiting from the relationship. - D. IBC certified peer recovery specialists will advocate for those they serve in order to allow clients to make their own decisions in all matters when dealing with other professionals and service providers and will assist in making reasonable arrangements for the client. - E. IBC certified peer recovery specialists obtain written, informed consent from clients or parents/legal guardians before photographing, videotaping, audio recording, or permitting third-party observation. - F. IBC certified peer recovery specialists respect the integrity and protect the welfare of the client.
-The certified professional, in the presence of professional conflict, is concerned primarily with the welfare of the client. - G. IBC certified peer recovery specialists will ensure the appropriate and private recovery setting is provided to encourage the client to exercise their right to speak freely and make their own decisions. - H. IBC certified peer recovery specialists do not continue to practice while having a physical or mental disability which renders the certified professional unable to practice the occupation or profession with reasonable skill or which may endanger the health and safety of the persons under the certified professional's care.
+- A. IBC certified peers do not discriminate against or refuse professional service to anyone on the basis of race/ethnicity, gender/gender identity, sexual orientation, religion, belief system, national origin, language preference, socio-economic status, age, marital status, or disability. - B. IBC certified peers do not use their professional relationships with clients to further their own interests. - C. IBC certified peers continue professional relationships only as long as it is reasonably clear that clients are benefiting from the relationship.
+IBC certified peers refrain from premature or unannounced ceasing of the relationship, until a reasonable alternative arrangement is made for continuation of similar peer support services. - D. IBC certified peers will advocate for those they serve in order to allow clients to make their own decisions in all matters when dealing with other professionals and service providers and will assist in making reasonable arrangements for the client. - E. IBC certified peers obtain written, informed consent from clients or parents/legal guardians before photographing, videotaping, audio recording, or permitting third-party observation. - F. IBC certified peers will promote the family voice and articulation of their values to the team when planning and evaluating children's behavioral health related issues.
+IBC certified peers teach family members about the importance of self-determination in their youth. - G. IBC certified peers will apply the principles of family-driven, youth-guided, consumer-driven approach and peer to peer mutual-learning principles in their interactions with family members. - H. IBC certified peers respect the integrity and protect the welfare of the client.
+The certified professional, in the presence of professional conflict, is concerned primarily with the welfare of the client. - I. IBC certified peers will ensure the appropriate and private setting is provided to encourage the client to exercise their right to speak freely and make their own decisions. - J. IBC certified peers do not continue to practice while having a physical or mental disability which renders the certified professional unable to practice the occupation or profession with reasonable skill or which may endanger the health and safety of the persons under the certified professional's care. - K. IBC certified peers will stay informed and up-to-date with regard to research, policy and